 Q3: When will the construction activities will start?
-After the compensation of the assets in he Right of Way
+After the compensation of the assets in advisors.

-People were told that they should open the account because it will be the only way to pay them vbecause none will be paid without the Bank account.
+People were told that they should open the account because it will be the only way to pay

-Before the meei=ting ended the GRC was elected composed of President, V/President and advisors.
+Before the meei=ting ended the GRC was elected composed of President, V/President and